Lawrence Bloch, M.D., J.D.

 Chair and Chief Executive Officer

 Ms. Perkins received her M.B.A. from Harvard Business School and her B.S. in chemical engineering from Villanova University.
-She is on the Boards of BIO (Biotechnology Industry Organization), the Massachusetts Biotechnology Council, Bruker Corporation; and is the Vice Chairman of the Board of Project Hope, a multi-service agency committed to breaking the cycle of homelessness and poverty.
-She is a past member of the Boards of Padlock Therapeutics and the Massachusetts Life Science Center.
+In addition to chairing the Infinity (NASDAQ: INFI) Board, she is on the Boards of Bruker Corporation (NASDAQ: BRKR), Massachusetts General Hospital, BIO (Biotechnology Industry Organization), the Massachusetts Biotechnology Council, and is the vice chairman of the Board of Project Hope.
+She is a past member of the Boards of Padlock Therapeutics, prior to its acquisition by Bristol-Myers Squibb, and the Massachusetts Life Science Center.

 Vice President, General Counsel and Secretary